 A volcano is a vent through which molten rock, ash, and hot gases escape to the Earth's surface.
 When pressure from gases within the molten rock becomes too great, an eruption occurs.
 Eruptions can be quiet or explosive.
 There may be lava flows, flattened landscapes, poisonous gases, and flying rock and ash.
-Volcanic eruptions can be accompanied by other natural hazards, including earthquakes, lahars (mudflows), flash floods, rockfalls and landslides, acid rain, fire, and under special conditions, tsunamis.
+Volcanic eruptions can be accompanied by other natural hazards, including earthquakes, lahars (mudflows), flash floods, rockfalls and landslides, acid rain, fire, and under some conditions, tsunamis.

 Washington is home to five major active volcanoes: Mount Rainier, Mount Baker, Mount St. Helens, Mount Adams, and Glacier Peak.
+The U.S. Geological Survey (USGS) considers all but Mount Adams to be "very high threat" volcanoes, with the potential to cause national-scale disasters.

 - Find out if you live or work in a volcano hazard area and learn about your community warning systems, emergency plans, and evacuation routes.
 Contact your local fire department or emergency management agency for more information.